IBM/javacore-analyser/CONTRIBUTING.md

    You can change the report dir to the location when you want to store the report.
    The application will start on http://localhost:5000

+## Build pip package
+Follow the steps from [Packaging projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
+Currently Chris has an API keys for test and production pypi

 ## Testing
 As default the tests in Pycharm are ran in the current selected directory.
 However we want to run them in main directory of the tool (**javacore-analyser** directory, not **test** directory).